DevsClem/CleMVC/README.md

 npm run develop
 ```

-There you go, it should be up and running by now.
+There you go, the app should be up and running by now.